-Rabies is a viral disease that infects the central nervous system and causes disease in the brain.
-The virus is passed on from infected mammals to humans, usually through the bite of a rabid animal.
+Rabies is a virus that infects the central nervous system and causes disease in the brain.
+Rabies is passed from infected mammals to humans.
+It is usually passed through the bite of a rabid animal.
 It is most always fatal once symptoms appear.
 Human rabies is rare in the United States.

 All mammals, including humans can get rabies.
-In Wisconsin, skunks and bats are by far the most likely to carry the rabies virus, but it sometimes occurs in dogs, cats, foxes, raccoons and livestock.
+In Wisconsin, skunks and bats are the most likely to carry the rabies virus, but it sometimes occurs in dogs, cats, foxes, raccoons and livestock.

 Signs and Symptoms of Rabies, Centers for Disease Control and Prevention

-If a vaccination is recommended, three more vaccines are needed after the first visit.
+If a rabies vaccine is recommended, three more vaccines are needed after the first visit.
 Finish the vaccine series to be fully protected from rabies.

 If you have insurance, call your clinic for a care plan.

 If you do not have insurance: